 Do you have to submit a DNA sample to use a family tree builder?

-Absolutely not!
-But if you do take a DNA test, there is the potential to find DNA matches in the company’s database, unlocking hidden relatives.
+MyHeritage scans the database to find potential DNA matches, unlocking hidden relatives.
 Based on your shared DNA, you’ll know how you are related, and with their permission, you can contact these relatives and perhaps add whole branches to your family tree.
 You can add all of these ancestors to your family tree, too.

 Can you upload raw data from a DNA kit to start building a family tree?

-Companies that offer both family tree builders and DNA testing, sometimes allow you to upload raw data from other companies – such as Ancestry and MyHeritage – to find matches in their DNA databases.
+Companies that offer both family tree builders and DNA testing sometimes allow you to upload raw data from other companies to find matches in their DNA databases.
 This may save you the time and expense of having to get your DNA tested all over again.
 However, not all companies offer this service or accept raw DNA in certain formats, so you should check a company’s website to find out what your options are.

 Can genealogy software prove you are related to someone?